ArchLinux Desktop Environment Survival Guide

 useradd -m -G wheel -s /bin/bash your_username

-(Reference wiki)
+(Reference: wiki)

-Connecting to Global Internet
+Connecting to the Global Internet

 2. Install V2Ray using docker (Recommended, isolated from ArchLinux environment, highly stable)